SueliHora/suelihora/README.md

 English Version:

 Hi there! 👋 I'm Sueli da Hora, Welcome to my GitHub!
-🚀 I'm a tech enthusiast with a deep passion for data science and artificial intelligence.
+🚀 I'm a tech enthusiast with a deep passion for Data and artificial intelligence.
 My journey is fueled by a thirst for knowledge and a fascination with how data can drive innovation and insight.
 🌐 Currently, I'm immersing myself in the world of Data Engineering, Data Science, and Data Analysis, mastering Python for automation, and exploring the transformative potential of Artificial Intelligence.
 I'm excited to contribute to the tech community, learn from talented peers, and embrace the continuous learning process that these fields offer.
 💡 I thrive on challenges and am dedicated to uncovering creative solutions to complex problems.
 I believe in the transformative power of data and technology, and I'm committed to being part of this exciting journey towards innovation.
 📚 Beyond the algorithms, I'm passionate about sharing what I learn.
 Here, you'll find projects and repositories that reflect my exploration and growth in data science and AI.
 Feel free to explore, contribute, and share your insights.